cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Preparing your SD card

+To extract contents from an archive, you can use 7-Zip or a website extractor

 - Copy `dumpTool.nds` anywhere on your SD card.
-- Copy `GodMode9i.nds` to the root of your SD card as `BOOT.NDS`.
+- Extract `GodMode9i.nds` from the GodMode9i archive, rename it to `BOOT.NDS` and copy it to the root of your SD card.
 - Copy Memory Pit (`pit.bin`) to the `private/ds/app/484E494A` folder on your SD card.
-   - Create it if it doesn't exist.
+   - You may create the folder if it doesn't exist.
-- Copy `UNLAUNCH.DSI` anywhere your SD card.
+- Extract `UNLAUNCH.DSI` from the Unlaunch archive and copy it anywhere your SD card.

 ## Launching the exploit

-1. Open the DSi Camera application.
+1. Boot your Nintendo DSi with your SD card inserted and launch the DSi Camera application.
 2. Select `SD Card` at the top right.
 3. Tap `Album`.

 If Memory Pit worked successfully, you should be in GodMode9i, a homebrew that allows you to manage your SD card.
-Even though it displays retail `.nds` files, those require a loader (like nds-bootstrap) to launch them.

 However, if using Memory Pit didn't work, you could use other DSi exploit provided you have their respective application.
 One example of such is [Flipnote Lenny](installing-unlaunch-legacy) (discovered by shutterbug2000 and implemented by WinterMute), but it requires Flipnote Studio installed on your system.
 {: .notice--info}

 ## Creating a NAND Backup
+The Nintendo DSi internal memory is commonly refered to as NAND.
+Taking a NAND backup is important, as in the next section, you will be modifying it to install an exploit.
+In case it goes wrong, you can use a hardware modification of your system to restore it to a working state.
+A NAND backup is also required for hiyaCFW installation.

 1. Navigate your SD card using GodMode9i to find and launch `dumpTool.nds`.
 2. Follow the on-screen prompt to begin the NAND backup.
   - This will take several minutes (around seven).
 Please be patient.
 3. Hit the `START` button on your Nintendo DSi to exit when it is completed.
   - If it shuts down your system, it's to be expected.
 Launch the exploit again (using the steps above) but head to the next section.

-Store this NAND backup in a safe location; it's a failsafe if you mess up.
-You would also need it if you'd like to install hiyaCFW.
-{: .notice--warning}

 The SHA1 hash of the `nand.bin` will not match the hash stored in `nand.bin.sha1`.
 This is because dumpTool adds additional data known as a NO$GBA footer to the `nand.bin` file after the SHA1 hash is calculated.
 You can use the [HiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases){:target="_blank"} to create a copy without the footer.
 {: .notice--info}